 Once you have issues defined it may be advantageous to have your client rank the importance level of each problem area.
 After this is done you may want to have your client estimate the financial costs generated with the problem areas.
 After all, each problem area will create an inefficiency which results in increased expenses and/or lost revenues.
 This information can then be used in step three to determine which software to evaluate.

 Define the scope of the accounting software requirements

-If you find their issues are confined to one particular area of the business, it may be wise to look for a accounting software system to address this one issue while leaving their rest of their systems intact.
+If you find their issues are confined to one particular area of the business, it may be wise to look for an accounting software system to address this one issue while leaving the rest of their systems intact.
 If however, they have an overarching issue with their current software it may be best to look for an all-encompassing software package.
 After this determination is made, it is best to prepare a summary of the project scope.
 This summary can then be presented to the client for approval.
-In the end the scope summary will ensure that you will return with a deliverable that will meet the client’s expectations.
+In the end, the scoping summary will ensure that you will return with a deliverable that will meet the client’s expectations.

 Identify appropriate software to review

 The act of identifying appropriate software packages to review is largely determined by the specific requirements your client has.
 The benefit of preparing that project scope document is you have your requirements already laid out.
 At this point, you simply need to identify which packages meet the requirements so you can review them in-depth.